Celayix Home » How to Become a Paperless Business

 • Older paper-based documents are delicate, especially if they are not stored properly or are exposed to poor environmental conditions, such as humidity and sunlight.
 As a result, installing and inserting the production scanner should be done with extreme caution to avoid destroying some time-sensitive documents.

 • Occasionally, old documents are not separated and saved in the customer-specified categories.
-Reclassification of documents takes more effort and time a result of this.
+Reclassification of documents takes more effort and time as a result of this.

 Hardware Failure